DynamicDevices/wic-editor/README.md

 **Repository**: https://github.com/DynamicDevices/wic-editor

-A powerful tool for modifying WIC (Windows Imaging Component) images used in embedded Linux development.
+A powerful tool for modifying WIC (OpenEmbedded Image Creator) images used in embedded Linux development.
 Originally designed for NXP i.MX8MM EVK boards using Yocto Project builds, but compatible with any WIC-based embedded Linux system.

+**About WIC Images**: The name "WIC" is derived from OpenEmbedded Image Creator (oeic).
+WIC is a standalone utility that provides flexible partitioning functionality for OpenEmbedded build artifacts, based on Redhat kickstart syntax.

 ## Table of Contents